mark5438/LinuxDeviceDrivers/README.md

 ### gpio_interrupt_driver

-Prints a kernelmessage when a certain gpio pin goes from high to low
+Prints a kernelmessage when a certain gpio pin goes from high to low.
+This module can be loaded with a parameter determining what gpio pin to use:

+`$ sudo insmod gpioint.ko gpio_in=[GPIO PIN NUMBER]`

+The default gpio pin number is 17